 Armenia travel planning.
 Tip #11.
 Places to see other than Yerevan

 Armenia is filled with dozens of historic sites and landmarks, many of which are located outside of Yerevan.
 Resident travel writer Megan Starr’s post details at least 25 such places of interest which also served as my very first post while formulating an Armenia itinerary.
-Many of these places can be covered as easy day trips from Yerevan and rest assured, I will be writing in detail about these day tours in a separate post.
+Many of these places can be covered as easy day trips from Yerevan as I have detailed in my post.
 Having been badly burned by our inexperience during our first international trip to Turkey in 2013 when we tried to fit in a lot of day tours and that too back to back in consecutive days that left us exhausted, we decided to be smarter with our schedule this time during our Armenia visit.
 With Yerevan as our base, we interspersed our exploration of the capital city with a few day trips every other day which we accomplished either by renting a car (see tips # 10 and 12 for car rental and parking) or via a conducted tour (details in tip #12).
 With 7 days in hand, we managed to hit most of the major attractions in Armenia without feeling rushed.
 For reference, our itinerary was as follows:

 Day 1: Explore Yerevan Day 2: Visit monasteries of Khor-Virap, Noravank and Tatev (via 14 hr conducted tour to and from Yerevan), Day 3: Explore Yerevan and Echmiadzin (25 min from Yerevan), Day 4: Take the train to Gyumri (second largest city in Armenia) with overnight stay, Day 5: return to Yerevan from Gyumri, Day 6: Visit Garni temple and Geghard monastery), Day 7: Visit Lake Sevan and Dilijan.

 Armenia tours.
 Tip #12.
 Traveling outside of Yerevan